top of page

 In partnership with Sustainable Connections, The Noisy Waters Mural Festival practices paint reclamation and recycling methods that make this the world's first Towards Zero Waste Mural Festival!
 Cheers to reducing waste and leaving a more beautiful impact on the planet.

-GETTING HERE & Parking
+GETTING HERE AND Parking

 There are two public parking lots for the Downtown Waterfront – the lot along the pump track on Granary Avenue and the lot at the end of the Boardmill Building on W Laurel Street.
 Another parking lot behind the Boardmill Building is currently being developed, as well.
 Street parking along Granary Avenue & W Laurel Street is also available and free to use.